SAP-archive/teched2020-DAT260/exercises/ex6/README.md

 # Exercise 6 - Prepare data for the Graph Engine and create a Graph Workspace

 Our graph dataset describes the London street network.
 Formally, a graph consists of nodes/vertices and edges/links/connections.
-In our case, we have street segments stored in the LONDON_EDGES table, and intersections in the LONDON_BIKE_VERTIES table.
+In our case, we have street segments stored in the `LONDON_EDGES` table, and intersections in the `LONDON_VERTIES` table.
 The HANA Graph engine requires a key on both tables, and the source and target columns of the edges table must not contain NULLs.
 To ensure the graph's consistency, it is also good practice to have a foreign key relationship defined on source and target column.
+Doing so will prevent "dangling edges", i.e. edges without vertices.
 Once your data is prepared, you expose it to the HANA Graph engine via a GRAPH WORKSPACE.

 ## Exercise 6.1 Define required Constraints on the Tables <a name="subex1"></a>